Python-PyQt/PyQt6-Docs/descriptions/QtCore/QDir-mkdir-f.rst

     :status: todo
     :pysig: 9d2496c01394f04863ec354dfad3b4be
     :realsig: (const QString&) const
-    :digest: e04a13e65c0f5a2e75911961c0ba8901
+    :digest: ade439596a47efb8921ba9e16ec7160f

+This is an overloaded function.

-Creates a sub-directory called *dirName*.
+Creates a sub-directory called *dirName* with default permissions.

-Returns ``true`` on success; otherwise returns ``false``.

-If the directory already exists when this function is called, it will return false.

-.. seealso:: :sip:ref:`~PyQt6.QtCore.QDir.rmdir`.
+On POSIX systems the default is to grant all permissions allowed by ``umask``.
+On Windows, the new directory inherits its permissions from its parent directory.